Excellent: 4.9 / 5 ★★★★★ based on 949 reviews

 To hire a car, you will need to make sure you have your driving licence and documents with you.
 Car hire operators at Aberdeen include:

 Aberdeen Airport has a taxi rank directly outside the main terminal building.
-Alternatively, if you prefer to pre-book a taxi transfer, the airport has a dedicated private hire company ABZ Taxis who serve the local area.
+Alternatively, if you prefer to pre-book a taxi transfer, the airport has a dedicated private hire company ABZ Taxis that serves the local area.

 Aberdeen Airport Overview